waynr/technical-exercise_ipfs-uploader/README.md

 This takes the smart contract, `./contract.sol`, and produces both a combined ABI/binary in the `./outputs/` directory that is passed to the `ethers::contract::abigen` macro for smart contract deployment and interaction purposes.
-These will be uploaded to the local Anvil node by the cli.anyhow = "1.0"
+These will be uploaded to the local Anvil node by the cli.

 ### CLI